A treatment that destroys all or part of a cancer using heat or cold.

 digital rectal examination

 A physical examination in which a doctor inserts a gloved finger into the back passage (anus) to feel for abnormalities in the rectum or prostate gland.
+Also known as DRT.

 Small dips in the skin over the breast, which can be a sign of breast cancer.
 Sometimes described as being like orange peel.